ezatpanah/MVP-Architecture-SimpleTaskApp/README.md

 Overview :
 <br>
-The purpose of this project series is to teach different architectures with different structures, and you can check these architectures and structures.
+The purpose of this project series is to teach different architectures with different structures, and you can check these architectures and structures in same App

 This project in
 - MVP architecture : Current Repo